bbauska/W3Cx-2of5/README.md

     -   as a foundation for device adaptation (media queries)

--   <b>Linguistic variations**: set the language correctly for better typography (see the section entitled "Why Internationalization is important").
+-   <b>Linguistic variations</b>: set the language correctly for better
+    typography (see the section entitled "Why Internationalization is important").